ravinpoudel/HLL-NextStrain/README.md

 - **Genomic Research:** Efficiently handle large-scale genomic data, providing a scalable solution for comparing genetic sequences.

 ### Conclusion
 This project demonstrates an efficient and scalable approach to genomic sequence comparison using HyperLogLog and k-mer analysis.
 By leveraging probabilistic data structures, we can perform rapid and memory-efficient similarity analysis, providing valuable insights into the genetic relationships between flu strains.
+The phylogenetic tree constructed from these similarities offers a visual representation of these relationships, aiding in further biological interpretations.